tinyeye/sample-memory-game/README.md

 The following messages will be sent to the game from the Therapist's Gameshell side:

-`startGame` - Prompts the game to start and sends a startGame [gameMessage](#gameMessage) to all game participants.
+`startGame` - Prompts the game to start and sends a 'startGame' [gameMessage](#gameMessage) type to all game participants.

 `setTheme` - Sets the theme of the game.
 The Gameshell will provide the theme name to change to.
 The list of theme names had already been provided to the Gameshell in the GameInfo class when the game sends the `gameReady` event to the Gameshell.
+Sends a 'setTheme' [gameMessage](#gameMessage) type to all game participants.

 `setGameset` - Sets the gameset of the game.
 Each game needs to provide it's default gameset in case no gameset was assigned by the Gameshell.
+Sends a 'setGameset' [gameMessage](#gameMessage) type to all game participants.
 The Gameset object received by the game will have the following structure:

   ```
   {